jeffkraken/LAMP/README.md

 DO NOT USE IN LIVE ENVIRONMENTS.

-To download the file, use the link shared in the access.txt file
+To download, use the link shared in the access.txt file The file downloaded will be a .rar archive that contains a text document with minimal information about the challenge and the vhdx file needed to build the LAMP CTF

 General information: The vhdx holds a pre-installed OS (Rocky Linux 8.x OS) and is preconfigured to use the IP Address 192.168.1.1 on a /24 network.